HTTP is the primary protocol for browser/server communication.

 try clause.
 When an exception is

-errorMessage variable — which we've bound conditionally in the
+errorMessage variable — which you've bound conditionally in the

 template — gets assigned to.

-HeroService to a bad value.
-Remember to restore it!
+HeroService, reset the api endpoint to a bad value.
+Afterward, remember to restore it.

 Send data to the server

-So far we've seen how to retrieve data from a remote location using an HTTP service.
-Let's add the ability to create new heroes and save them in the backend.
+So far you've seen how to retrieve data from a remote location using an HTTP service.
+Now you'll add the ability to create new heroes and save them in the backend.

-To implement it, we need to know some details about the server's api for creating heroes.
+To implement it, you must know the server's API for creating heroes.